BrenoBaronte/world_time/README.md

 # World Time

-A simple Flutter application to view time from many places.
+A Flutter application to view time from many places.

 ## Google Play Store